mozilla/experimenter-docs/docs/android-feature-api.md

 ```

+Note: The DTO has an `enabled` property, but we will not be handling it here.
+Instead, we will expect `enabled` to be declared as a boolean variable.

 ## SDK API

 The SDK exposes a `get_feature_config_variables` method, which return a value only if an experiment is enrolled